Restaurant Used Oil Collection

 Grease trap service correlation log..
 Tracks the relationship between oil collection frequency and grease trap loading intervals, helping operators in continuous-service kitchens like the Four Seasons or Waldorf Astoria optimize both service cadences.

-Top restaurant used cooking oil collection violations in Beverly Hills
+Top restaurant used oil collection violations in Beverly Hills

-Using a hauler not registered with CalRecycle, which invalidates the manifest record and leaves the operator with no defensible documentation trail.
+Using a hauler not licensed by CDFA, which invalidates the manifest record and leaves the operator with no defensible documentation trail.

-Manifest records not retained for the full 3-year period required by LA County, discovered during a routine compliance audit or BHFD inspection.
+Manifest records not retained for the per-load manifest record required under CCR Title 3 §1180.24, discovered during a routine compliance audit or BHFD inspection.

 Used oil stored in an unapproved container or left accessible outdoors, creating both a fire hazard and a code violation on properties where BHFD enforcement is active.